adamborecki/autocopy/README.md

 # autocopy
 Mac command line utility to copy multiple volumes (SD cards, SSDs etc.) to multiple destinations (Hard drive, backup drive).

+# Features
 Autocopy sends commands to Finder (via AppleScript), so you monitor the progress in Finder (as if you clicked and dragged yourself).

 Autocopy copies entire contents.
 It alternates destination drives (i.e. 1->1, 1->2; 2->2, 2->1; 3->1, 3->2; 4->2, 4->1 etc.).

+Unlike Finder, Autocopy verifies that all destination drives have enough free space before starting to copy.

 # Usage
 Open Terminal on a Mac.